asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 3. **Undo**: reverts the last action
 4. **Redo**: redoes the last action after reverting it
 5. **More**: opens a menu with additional actions, e.g adding new elements
-6. **Right click on a grid element**: opens a menu for editing / deleting / etc.  the element (open it with long tap on a mobile device/touchscreen)
+6. **Right-click on a grid element**: opens a menu for configuring this element (e.g. edit, delete, copy).
+On touchscreens open the menu with long tap on the element.

 ## Change User

-In the "Change User" - view it's possible to switch between users or login an existing one (Figure 5):
+In the "Change User" view it's possible to switch between users or login an existing online user (Figure 5):

 ![change user view](./img/login_en.jpg)

-*Figure 5: "Change user" - view (desktop view on the left, mobile view on the right)*
+*Figure 5: "Change user" view (desktop view on the left, mobile view on the right)*

 The following elements are available in the change users view:

 1. Open or close the navigation sidebar
 2. **Active offline user**: the currently active user is recognizable by a black user symbol and the word "active" next to the username.
 The active user is the user whose grids and configuration are currently used and shown in all other views.
-3. **Inactive online user**: The little cloud symbol indicates an online user (see [Terms](01_terms.md#user)) and the gray user symbol that he is currently inactive, meaning that the user's grids are currently not used.
+3. **Inactive online user**: The little cloud symbol indicates an [online user](01_terms.md#user) and the gray user symbol that he is currently inactive, meaning that the user's grids are currently not used.
-4. **Inactive offline user**: The gray user symbol without a cloud indicates an inactive offline user (see [Terms](01_terms.md#user))
+4. **Inactive offline user**: The gray user symbol without a cloud indicates an inactive [offline user](01_terms.md#user)
 5. **Open**: sets the user "active" and opens the main view, showing the user's grid(s).
 Sets all other users inactive, there is always only one active user.
 6. **Delete**: deletes the user and all of his grids and configuration.
 Use with caution, this action cannot be undone.
 This option is only available for offline users.
 7. **Logout**: deletes the user and all of his grids and configuration, but only on the current device.
 Data in the cloud and on other devices that are logged in with the same user will not be deleted.
 This option is only available for online users.